regularhunter/Meslo-Font/README.md

 * The default vertical (line) spacing is just way to cramped for me, and also
 * I am not particularly fond of the horizontal baseline alignment of the asterisk.

-That's why I decided to customize Menlo, regarding these "issues".
+That's why I decided to customize Menlo, regarding these issues.
 The tricky part is keeping all the custom tables, hints, etc. intact when you adjust the globally very affecting stuff that results in vertical spacing.